 |An early vampire patrol|

 Initially, the FVZA was a specialized branch of the Armed Forces, modeled after similar troops in France and Great Britain.
-The troops were known as the "Vanguard," a contraction of Vampire National Guard.
-They worked mostly in large cities.
-By day, they scoured likely vampire/zombie hiding places; by night, they patrolled areas of high vampire/zombie activity (slums, waterfronts, parks, etc.).
-Though they were underfunded, ill-equipped and often shuttled off to fight wars on foreign soil, the FVZA made some strides in controlling resident vampire and zombie populations.
+These troops were known as the "Vanguard," a contraction of Vampire National Guard.
+They worked mostly in large cities: by day, they scoured likely undead hiding places; by night, they patrolled areas of high undead activity—slums, waterfronts, parks, etc. Though they were underfunded, ill-equipped and often shuttled off to fight wars on foreign soil, the FVZA made some strides in controlling resident vampire and zombie populations.
 However, the huge surges of immigrants coming to America helped increase the U.S. vampire population to 300,000 by the turn of the century.

-With zombies largely eradicated, the focus of the FVZA shifted to vampire research and abatement.
-A 1935 Supreme Court ruling declaring that vampires have the same rights afforded to all citizens complicated the FVZA's job greatly.
+With zombies largely eradicated, the focus of the FVZA shifted to vampiric research and abatement.
+Unfortunately, a 1935 Supreme Court ruling declaring that vampires have the same rights afforded to all citizens complicated the FVZA's job greatly.
 In response, President Franklin Roosevelt signed the Emergency Relief Act in 1936.
-The Act converted the Agency to an undercover operation.
-Roosevelt also put together the Zozobra Project, which brought the best medical minds in the world to a secret lab in New Mexico to work on a vampire vaccine.
-The Project was operated by the FVZA and reaped its greatest success with the creation of a vampire vaccine in 1950.
+The Act converted the Agency into an undercover operation.
+Roosevelt also put together the Zozobra Project, which brought the best medical minds in the world to a secret lab in New Mexico to work on a vampirism vaccine.
+The Project was operated by the FVZA and reaped its greatest success with the creation of a working vaccine in 1950.